TIPS FOR INSPECTING A BOARDING KENNEL

 4. If a dog soils itself will they wash it for free?

-5. In the event of an emergency, do they have a 24 hr vet available close by?
+5. In the event of an emergency, do they have a 24 hr or on call vet available close by?

 6. Do they feed a good quality food?